 Basic use

-To make sure the SDK is properly loaded before asking it for a treatment you should wait until the SDK is ready as shown below.
+To make sure the SDK is properly loaded before asking it for a treatment, wait until the SDK is ready as shown below.
 We set the client to listen for the sdkReady

 event triggered by the SDK before asking for an evaluation.